-The effective date has not yet been established as the project is currently incomplete.
-The IASB has communicated that the effective date will not be before years beginning on or after 1 January 2018.
+Effective for annual periods beginning on or after 1 January 2018.
 IFRS 9 may be early adopted.
 If IFRS 9 is early adopted, the new hedging requirements may be excluded until the effective date.

 The company does not envisage the adoption of the standard until such time as it becomes applicable to the company's operations.